digitaltvguy/SDR-HDR-Display-Luminance-Survey/README.md

 # SDR-Luminance-Survey

+<p>Please Place the files in this respository on a USB stick and plug into your TV for playback.</p>
+...* Measure the center image first (peak white)
+...* Measure NBCU midgray downmap next
+...* Measure BBC midgray downmap next

 <p>These files include full range PNG-16bit and JPEG-8bit files using SDR-BT.709 and Gamma 2.4</p>

 <p>There are also 10bit ProRes-Proxy QuickTime Movies and HEVC Main10 MP4 wrapped versions of in narrow range, SDR-BT.709-Gamma2.4</p>